RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #128, #129

+So I've spent almost all morning yesterday trying to figure out a good spawning solution to use portals as "spawns".
+The problem with most solutions is they won't catch a player on respawn at all which is terrible.
+It would only work at game start.
+But I finally found a solution that will catch you consistently on respawn.
+So I have a couple needs.
+I need to not use many channels, I need all players to spawn at different locations at the beginning of the game, I need respawns to also be random.

+My solution will be the following, there will be a box of 16 player spawns, each spawn has a teleporter tied to a different group.
+These teleporters will handle the initial spawn into the game at guaranteed different locations.
+In addition there will be a capture plate that takes gold coins and teleports on gold coin consumption.
+This will handle respawns.
+In order to make respawns random I need to have another box of 16 teleporters that react to the single channel for teleporting for all the capture plates, but it randomly chooses one of those 16 teleporters and drops you into one of the 16 grouped teleporters.
+This ensures that I won't need a channel per teleporter.
+This whole system only costs 2 channels.
+In addition to the teleport channel, there is a toggle disable/enable channel on a timer 1 sec loop.
+This enable/disable system is what guarantees trigger on respawn.
+The reason we need a gold coin is because just "capturing" doesn't trigger on enable/disable toggle when a player spawns directly in it.
+HOWEVER, an item filter and consumption WILL trigger, I'm assuming because there is a secondary event that checks for capture regularly that will trigger on a stationary respawned player.
+This also means I need a team settings plate that grants a gold coin on respawn.
+And that should be all the pieces needed... a very complex system, but something that should achieve my goals.

 ## #124, #125, #126, #127

 So I tried to setup spawns, at first I tried to do them with teleporters so I